 NDC and other targets

 NDC target values are calculated based on the conditional and unconditional mitigation actions and their estimated impact in The Gambia’s NDC (Government of The Gambia 2016).
-Further details can be found in the NDC section.
+Our approach is described in detail in the Targets section of the country assessment.

 Current policy projections